sagemath/trac_to_gh/Issue 7230.md

 # Issue 7230: [with spkg, needs review] Switch from setuptools to Distribute

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7230

 Original creator: craigcitro